powersj/powersj.io/content/post/cse8803-big-data-health-informatics.md

 # Project

-For my project I took the Observational Health Data Sciences and Informatics (OHDSI) open source analytics tool's data queries and rewrote them to demonstrate Apache Spark's ability to more quickly process data in comparison to the use of traditional relational databases such as PostgreSQL.
+For my project I took the Observational Health Data Sciences and Informatics (OHDSI) open source analytic tool's data queries and rewrote them to demonstrate Apache Spark's ability to more quickly process data in comparison to the use of traditional relational databases such as PostgreSQL.

 The OHDSI Automated Characterization of Health Information at Large-scale Longitudinal Evidence Systems (ACHILLES) tool was built using R and is built to connect to a traditional database, like PostgreSQL.